Make sure you Stay Flexible for Travel Dates

 If you sign up for a free account with them, you will get access to all of their secret and member deals with the lowest price offerings on flights.
 You can also try setting up fare alerts that notify you by email about any price drops on flights that you’re researching.
 If you find a cheaper flight within 24 hours, CheapOair also offers a price matching guarantee.

 Take a look at CheapOair and try out their search engine below.
-For a limited time, you can sign up and get their coupon code to save up $30 off their fees on flights.

 Booking Cheap Airfares with Points?